CBorreda/Arabidopsis_TE_Atlas/docs/index.md

 ## Table of contents

 - [Elements](elements/index.md) - List of annotated TE elements, their isoforms, cDNAs and main encoded proteins.
+Information about the presence of TFBS within the TE, expression level at different tissues, and whether the TEs are translated is also included.
+- [Coexpression network](coexpression/index.md) - A coexpression network performed using over 400 transcriptomes.
 - [Structural similarities](struct_sim/index.md) - UMAP of structural similarities of TE proteins and cellular genes.
 - [Interaction potential](interacts/index.md) - Interaction network based on AlphaFold2 iPTM metric between TE proteins and cellular proteins.

-<iframe src="resources/html/umap_sds_n50_d1.simplified.t.html" width="1200%" height="800px" style="border:none;"></iframe>

-<iframe src="resources/html/network_plot.html" width="1200%" height="800px" style="border:none;"></iframe>

-# To do

-There is some data missing so far.
-We have to add:
-- A combination of expression / riboseq / proteomic data
-- Something about the multimers ?
-- PDB of homomultimers (?)